dkennedy778/memeClassifier/README.md

 To form my dataset, I used a lightly modified version of [hardikvava's google image downloader](https://github.com/hardikvasa/google-images-download) to gather 10,000 "meme-like" images from google.
 I then pruned these images by hand to form an inital dataset of representative memes.
 As of now, I am only analyzing memes which follow the classic [top text bottom text](https://imgflip.com/memegenerator) style.
 Please message me if you'd like a copy of the dataset.

-I am currently seeking out larger, more comphrensive meme datasets to give the algorithim.
-Ideally these would not require extensive human modification.
+I am currently seeking out larger, more comphrensive meme datasets.
+Ideally these would not require extensive human modification, and represent a wide array of meme types and styles.